- Protects more than 500,000 hectares of forests and endangered animals like macaws, jaguars, and toucans

 Colombia is home to an estimated 10% of the world’s animal and plant species.
 Its Pacific coast is an area rich in forests and wildlife, and is also the territory of Afro-Colombian and Indigenous communities.

-This incredible native biodiversity comes from the multiple types of forests and unique ecosystems in the region.
+This incredible natural biodiversity comes from the multiple types of forests and unique ecosystems in the region.
 But its biodiversity is at risk.
 Illegal timber extraction has been an important source of income for communities, and following on from the gradual degradation of forests caused by continual timber extraction, many forest areas are ultimately converted to agriculture and pasture.
 This also degrades flora and fauna habitats.

 The Pacific Forest Community projects aim to alleviate these pressures on the forests by supporting governance capacity, generating alternative economic activities and income sources, and building capacity in administration and management.
 The projects’ activities, beyond protecting local forests and biodiversity, contribute to social and economic development in one of the poorest areas of Colombia, and benefit its Afro-Colombian and Indigenous communities.